Canadian Ivory Inc.

 The normal permit process commences with an application to Canadian CITES authorities for an Export Permit.
 When issued, that permit is faxed or emailed to the customer in order that an application can be made to the CITES authorities of the importing country for a CITES Import Permit.
 When the Import Permit is issued we can ship.

-Notably the United States restricts imports of walrus and narwhal.
-We cannot ship to the United States.
+Notably the United States restricts imports of marine mammal material.
+We cannot ship this to the United States.
 However mammoth tusk and muskox horn shipments to the U.S. have gone smoothly to date.
 No permits needed.
+Of late, 5 states have started restricting mammoth slab imports.

 Ordering these Materials